automainint/fetch-cache-js/README.md

 - `fetch_upstream` - upstream `fetch` function.
 Default is `require('node-fetch')`.
 - `fetch_timeout` - fetch timeout in milliseconds.
 Default is `10000`.
 - `cache_timeout` - cache timeout in milliseconds.
 Default is `5000`.
 - `request_filter` - request filter function.
-By default, only `GET` requests are cached.
+By default, only `GET` request responses are cached.
 - `response_filter` - response filter function.
-By default, only responses with status `200` OK are called.
+By default, only responses with status `200` OK are cached.
 - `wrap_options` - wrap options function.
 By default, don't change options.
 - `autoclean_count` - how many cache responses to check for timeout when `cache` is called.
 Default is `20`.